RPC vs GraphQL/REST

 For example, let's consider this telefunction:

-component to also show the to-do items' creation date,
+}If you change your <TodoList> component to also show the to-do items' creation date,

-then we need to change the SQL query of our getInitialData()
+then you need to change the SQL query of your getInitialData() telefunction from SELECT id, text to SELECT id, text, created_at.

 This means that the frontend developers need to make changes to the Node.js server and re-deploy it.

-We can achieve a decoupling by using a Telefunc Server: a dedicated Node.js server with the sole purpose of serving telefunctions.
+You can achieve a decoupling by using a Telefunc Server: a dedicated Node.js server with the sole purpose of serving telefunctions.

 The frontend and the Telefunc server are developed & deployed hand-in-hand, while the backend (another Node.js server, Ruby on Rails, ...) can be developed & deployed independently.